vercel/next.js/examples/cms-prismic/README.md

 - Click **Save**, but **DO NOT** click **Publish**.
 By doing this, the post will be in draft state.
 - Right next to the **Publish** button you should see the **Preview** button, displayed with an eye icon.
 Click on it!

 You should now be able to see the updated title.
-To exit the preview mode, you can click on **Click here to exit preview mode** at the top of the page.
+To exit preview mode, you can click on **Click here to exit preview mode** at the top of the page.

 ### Step 8.
 Deploy on Vercel